 The November 20 of 2011 Eneko Llanos became the first Spanish to break the 8 barrier hours in an Ironman distance triathlon, taking the victory with a time of 7: 59: 42.

 Two years laters Victor del Corral won by achieving a spectacular double, since I had done the same 2 weeks before in the IM Florida.
-Later in 2014 Clemente Alonso achieved the 2ª place staying only 42 »to get off the 8 hours.
+Later in 2014 Clemente Alonso He achieved 2nd place, staying only 42” from going below 8 hours.

 The three will be on Sunday in the US event, in what could be described as the "championship of Spain" Ironman, since among the three 13 sum wins in Ironman and 27 podiums.
 In addition to Eneko, Victor y clement they will also be competing in Arizona Michael Alonso (brother of Clemente) that last year was 4º in this same test and Vincente Castellà.

-The decline of the Canadian Brent McMahon leaves the test very open, with several candidates for victory, such as German Andreas Dreitz, the British "Joe" Captain, the French Antony Costs or the Slovenian David Plese.
+The decline of the Canadian Brent McMahon leaves the test very open, with several candidates for victory, such as German Andreas Dreitz, the British Joe Captain, the French Anthony Costs or the Slovenian David Plese.
 The three "big" Eneko, Victor y clement They are trained to fight with them one on one.

 As far as women's competition is concerned, the Americans Heather Jackson y Meredith Kessler are the favorites, along with the Australian Carrie Ballast and the Canadian Jen Annet.